position Volunteer Assistant Coach

 Alma Mater Rollins College '12

 Andrew Vossler, who brings six years of collegiate coaching experience at all three NCAA levels, was named Ohio State’s volunteer assistant coach in August of 2018.
+Prior to Ohio State, he was an assistant coach at Jacksonville.

 In his first season with the Scarlet and Gray, Vossler helped face-off specialist Justin Inacio earn Big Ten co-Specialist of the Year honors.
 The sophomore led the conference with a .637 win percentage and had 120 ground balls.
 As a team, the Buckeyes finished the regular season 10th nationally in face-off win percentage at .619.